probbins141/probbins-writing/_posts/2020-01-27-heirlooms.markdown

 ---
 title: Heirlooms
 layout: post-no-feature

 ---

-*A cigarette case made of silver with an engraving of Christ crucified on the inside.
-His wounds smell like tobacco.*
+_A cigarette case made of silver with an engraving of Christ crucified on the inside.
+His wounds smell like tobacco._

 It was a gift to my grandfather from one of his Jazz friends, a man named Paul who said, "Everything is permitted."
 They always teased him about his days as a Catholic Priest.
 He gave up the cloth when he was twenty-nine, took up smoking and playing the piano.
 His father had played the organ.

 He never talked about it much back then, but on Sunday mornings he could always be found at Cafe Martin, across the street from St. Mary's Cathedral.
 He'd sit on the patio smoking and drinking his coffee, and he'd listen to the new priest sing the mass in Latin and to the sound of his father's old instrument wheezing from the Cathedral’s open door.
 He'd sip his drink and watch the thin little wisp of white rise from the end of his coffin nail and he'd think of incense and the Holy Ghost.
 Occasionally, he'd look at the engraving and remember when people called him Father.
 Sometimes they still did, leaving the church after mass.

 "Good morning, Father," one might call to him and he'd snap the cigarette case closed and wave, smoke drifting from between his delicate fingers.

 Later, he moved to the country, where there were no cathedrals.
 He got married and had kids.
 Later yet, once he'd become a grandfather, he started attending mass again.
 He died of lung cancer a few years after that, his sins, presumably, absolved.

--
+*

-*A platinum pocket watch with a broken chain.
+_A platinum pocket watch with a broken chain.
 The glass was cracked once, but has since been replaced.
-Its tick is exceptionally loud.*
+Its tick is exceptionally loud._

 My great Uncle bought it to keep track of time during his walks in the Bell Woods.
 Before he had it, he would sometimes stroll until the sun had set and then he'd have to find his way home in the dark.
 He'd arrive at his parents’ house, muddy and scratched up but alive.